Document

 Before you understand the taxation of ESOPs and RSUs, here are some key terms you must know:

-• ESPP - Employee Stock Purchase Plan allows an employee to own equity shares of the employer based on the agreed purchase price.
-Employees pay for such stock at a discounted and is paid directly from their bank account or deducted on a monthly basis from the payroll or payslip.
+2. ESPP - Employee Stock Purchase Plan allows an employee to own equity shares of the employer based on the agreed purchase price.
+Employees pay for such stock at a discounted price which is paid directly from their bank account or deducted on a monthly basis from the payroll or payslip.

-• RSU - Restricted Stock Units are usually issued by those companies listed outside India.
-In the case of RSU, employees need not pay any amount to exercise the stock and will be given free of cost from the employer.
+3. RSU - Restricted Stock Units are usually issued by those companies listed outside India.
+In the case of RSU, it is issued to employees as a reward when the employee achieves a milestone or target.
+Hence you need not pay any to your employer.

-• Grant Date –The date of the agreement between the employer and employee to give the option to own shares (at a later date).
+4. Grant Date –The date of the agreement between the employer and employee to give the option to own shares (at a future date).

 Calculating Taxes